LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                1 2 3          j k l          b j n

 In aiming mode, the same keys (and mouse) move the x-hair (aiming crosshair).
-Press 'KP_5' ('5' on keypad, or 'i' or '.') to wait, bracing for impact, which reduces any damage taken and prevents displacement by foes.
-Press 'C-KP_5' (the same key with Control) to wait 0.1 of a turn, without bracing.
+Press 'KP_5' ('5' on keypad) to wait, bracing for impact, which reduces any damage taken and prevents displacement by foes.
+Press 'C-KP_5' (the same key with Control) to wait 0.1 of a turn, without bracing and 'S-KP_5' (with Shift) to yell/yawn, taunting and waking up enemies/yourself.
 You displace enemies by running into them with Shift/Control or RMB.
 Search, open, descend and attack by bumping into walls, doors, stairs and enemies.
-The best item to attack with is automatically chosen from among weapons in your personal equipment and your body parts (items on cooldown are excluded, since they would have no effect).
+The best attack weapon is automatically chosen from your equipment and from among your body parts.

 The following commands, joined with the basic set above, let you accomplish anything in the game, though not necessarily with the fewest keystrokes.